joavd/joavd/README.md

 ## Hey there, welcome to my profile! 👋

 I'm a Junior Developer and Game Programmer from Portugal with industry experience in building and designing videogames and applications.
-Currently I'm doing an Internship at [VivaDrive](https://vivadrive.io/) in Warsaw and having a blast!
-After I'll be looking to get hired at a place where I can display my skills and keep improving 🏹🎯
+Currently doing an Internship at [VivaDrive](https://vivadrive.io/) in Warsaw and having a blast!

 ### Some things I'm interested about